 Transliteration:( Iz tus'idoona wa laa talwoona 'alaaa ahadinw war Rasoolu yad'ookum feee ukhraakum fa asaabakum ghammam bighammil likailaa tahzanoo 'alaa maa faatakum wa laa maaa asaabakum; wallaahu khabeerum bimaa ta'maloon )

-330. When the non-believers at Uhud attacked the Muslims from behind, the Muslims fled from the battlefield out of fear.
-But the Holy Prophet ? and some of his Noble Companions stood their ground resolutely.
-They were calling upon the fleeing Muslims to return to the battlefield, but due to fear and agitation his voice could not reach them.
-This verse refers to the above incident.
-Hence, the Battle of Uhud cannot in reality be regarded as a defeat for the Muslims.
-Defeat is only regarded when the General of the Army flees from the battlefield.
+When the non-believers at Uhud attacked the Muslims from behind, the Muslims fled from the battlefield out of fear.
+But the Holy Prophet ﷺ and some of his Noble Companions stood their ground resolutely.
+They were calling upon the fleeing Muslims to return to the battlefield, but due to fear and agitation, his voice could not reach them.
+This verse refers to that incident.

-331. From this, emerge two issues:
+From this, emerge two key points:

-332. By Allah Almighty means that since you gave grief to our Prophet We gave you sorrow of defeat.Â
+By this, Allah Almighty means that since you grieved Our Prophet, We gave you the sorrow of defeat in return.

 From this, emerge three issues: